THE LOST COAST HOPPER

 This Hopper is 100% about the adventure and exploration, with an ample serving of shred!

-Back this year is the three route format of the “Mero-Mero”, “Mediano” and “Chiquito”.
-We will have a timed component this year for those who just have to pin it; but only for the Mero Mero course.
-Top 3 overall in Mediano will also have a podium but NOT each age group.
+Back this year is the three route format of the “Mero-Mero”, (65 mi.
+8,802 ft.)
+“Mediano” (46 mi.
+6,537 ft) and “Chiquito”.
+(35 mi.
+5,171 ft) We will have a timed races this year for those who just have to pin it; but we’ll take good care of everyone who is just out to adventure and explore.
+This is definitely a Hopper with an emphasis on just riding bikes with friends and enjoying the beautiful north coast.
+With two well-stocked aid stations, we’ll make sure you have an amazing day on your bike.
+There will be awards for all categories in the Mero Mero and top 3 M/W overall in Mediano but NOT each age group.

 All Hopper routes are open and riders must obey all traffic laws and rules.
 See RULES OF ENGAGEMENT